 Each course is programmed over two years of part-time study in the University, involving attendance on two or three evenings per week.
-In the case of Housing and Neighbourhood Planning a oneyear full-time programme is also available.
+In the case of Housing and Neighbourhood Planning a oneyear full-time programme may be offered subject to demand.